BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 ## DESCRIPTION

-The `docmanprops` command is used to **export and refresh SOLIDWORKS file custom properties** without opening SOLIDWORKS.
+The `docmanprops` command is used to **export and update SOLIDWORKS file custom properties** without opening SOLIDWORKS.

 This command supports two primary modes:

 - **Export Mode (Default)** — Reads properties from SOLIDWORKS files and writes them to a CSV file
-- **Refresh Mode** — Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)
+- **Update Mode** — Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)

+- **Refresh Mode** — Reads a CSV file and refreshes the content of the csv.

 >[!IMPORTANT]